nedrysoft/dmgee/contributing.md

             void updateStyleSheet(bool isDarkMode);

         private:⁶
-            QFont m_selectedFont;                                   //! font to use on selected tab }
+            QFont m_selectedFont;                                   //! the font to use on the selected tab }
 }
 ```

 1. This section should implicitly set the scope to private and should ***only*** include Qt macros.
-Macros are grouped logically together and each group separated by a new line.
+Macros are grouped logically together and each group is separated by a new line.
 2. This section (there may be more than one depending on scope) should define any ```enums``` or ```constexpr```.
-3. This section includes constructors, destructors and any public methods that the class exposes.
+3. This section includes constructors, destructors, and any public methods that the class exposes.
-4. This section contains any overridden super class functions.
+4. This section contains any overridden superclass functions.
 5. This section (there may be more than one depending on scope) contains internal functions.
 6. This section contains any member variables.